scalameta/metals/website/blog/2022-03-07-aluminium.md

 ## [Test Explorer] Detect and run single tests for JUnit4

-We're actively working on improving Test Explorer and getting it better with each release.
+We're actively working on improving the Test Explorer and getting it better with each release.
-From now on, Metals are able to run or debug single test in JUnit4.
+From now on, Metals is able to run or debug single test in JUnit4.

-Currently, this feature **works only for Bloop build server**, but in the future release we're going to add support for sbt as well.
+Currently, this feature **only works when using Bloop as your build server**, but in a future release there will be support added for sbt as well.

 ![](https://imgur.com/FbgSTGr.gif)